 They included laxatives and all forms of supplements in this 23,000.

-And vitamins that get stuck in the esophagus are largely is preventable by taking a smaller dose, easier to swallow gelcap.
+And vitamins that get stuck in the esophagus are largely preventable by taking a smaller dose, easier-to-swallow gelcap.

 In comparison, accidental intake of opiate drugs, even by young children, far exceeds this amount and opiate intake ER admissions for adults is epidemic!